syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 ### TextStyle

-The HeatMap component provides an option to customize the text in the axis labels by using the following properties.
+The HeatMap component provides an option to customize the text for the axis labels by using the following properties.

-* [color](../api/heatmap/fontModel/#color) - It is used to customize the color of the text in the axis labels.
+* [color](../api/heatmap/fontModel/#color) - It is used to customize the color of the text for the axis labels.
-* [fontFamily](../api/heatmap/fontModel/#fontfamily) - It is used to customize the font family of the text in the axis labels.
+* [fontFamily](../api/heatmap/fontModel/#fontfamily) - It is used to customize the font family of the text for the axis labels.
-* [fontStyle](../api/heatmap/fontModel/#fontstyle) - It is used to customize the font style of the text in the axis labels.
+* [fontStyle](../api/heatmap/fontModel/#fontstyle) - It is used to customize the font style of the text for the axis labels.
-* [fontWeight](../api/heatmap/fontModel/#fontweight) - It is used to customize the font weight of the text in the axis labels.
+* [fontWeight](../api/heatmap/fontModel/#fontweight) - It is used to customize the font weight of the text for the axis labels.
-* [size](../api/heatmap/fontModel/#size) - It is used to customize the size of the text in the axis labels.
+* [size](../api/heatmap/fontModel/#size) - It is used to customize the size of the text for the axis labels.
 * [textAlignment](../api/heatmap/fontModel/#textalignment) - It is used to place and align the axis labels.
 * [textOverflow](../api/heatmap/fontModel/#textoverflow) - It is used to trim or wrap the axis labels when the label overflows the intended space.